ecolynx/sbtn-materiality-screening-tool/docs/index.md

 ## Value Chain Coverage

 For this release of the documentation (Version: `v1 May 2023`), the tool functionality encompasses activities in companies’ direct operations and upstreams.
-Downstream activities will not be included in the current iterations of the tool.
+Downstream activities will not be included in the current iteration of the tool.

 !!! note "Direct Operations"
     This version of the tool is for beta testing and only contains scores for direct operations.
 The upstream scores will be added in the near future.